databendlabs/databend/website/blog/2023-06-25-databend-weekly-99.md

 We have also made these improvements to Databend that we hope you will find helpful:

 - Added support for renaming columns with `ALTER TABLE [ IF EXISTS ] <name> RENAME COLUMN <col_name> TO <new_col_name>`.
-- Added support for column position to TSV format.
+- Added support for using column position when querying CSV and TSV files.
 - Added `system.background_jobs` and `system.background_tasks` tables.
 - Added http query deduplication via `X-DATABEND-DEDUPLICATE-LABEL` header.
 - Added support for distributed deletion.